skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 ### Eye Tracking

-scenery includes support for the Pupil Labs eye tracking solution \TODO{cite!} ([www.pupil-labs.com](https://www.pupil-labs.com)), implemented in the class `PupilEyeTracker`.
+scenery includes support for the Pupil Labs eye tracking solution[@Kassner:2014kh]([www.pupil-labs.com](https://www.pupil-labs.com)), implemented in the class `PupilEyeTracker`.
 This class communicates with the Pupil Labs software _Pupil Capture_ or _Pupil Service_ via ZeroMQ, with msgpack data serialisation.
 Our implementation provides HMD-based screen-space and world-space calibration, reporting of the gaze positions, normals, timestamps, and confidences.

 For calibration, the user is presented with a series of points to look at, which serve to establish a connection between the eye tracker's captured direction of gaze with a screen-space or world-space position in the scene.
 For each calibration point, 80 different samples are taken to account for microsaccades, and the first 20 are discarded to exclude those samples that might still include eye movement, while the user is moving from one point to the next.
 After finishing the calibration, the user is informed of successful or unsuccessful calibration, and can repeat the calibration, if necessary.